 Ant Control in Toronto is More Complicated Than You Think!

-What can you do proper termite control in Toronto?
+What can you do with proper termite control in Toronto?

 Types of Ants Found in Toronto

 The first key is to know your enemy.
 While there are over 100 species of ants in Canada, Toronto homeowners generally only encounter seven different kinds in their homes and yards.
-Three species of ants, pavement ants, carpenter ants, and European fire ants, cause 90% of all the problems homeowners face.
+Three species of ants, pavement ants, carpenter ants, and European fire ants, cause 90% of all homeowners’ problems.
 While most ants are only a nuisance, some varieties can cause serious damage to your home.

 These ants usually nest under slabs of concrete.
 They are black and often are seen in large groups.
 Their networks of tunnels can sometimes cause sidewalks to lift and break up over time.
 The worst-case scenario would be if you had pavement ants under your home’s foundation, but this is rare.